asyncapi/website/content/blog/using-nunjucks-with-asyncapi.md

 ### Creating custom filters

-Built-in filters are awesome, but sometimes you need to create your own filters.
-In my example, I had to build a filter that will help me to modify the `server.url()` value.
+Built-in filters are awesome, but sometimes you need to create your filters.
+In my example, I had to build a filter that helps me to modify the `server.url()` value.

 In the AsyncAPI document, you can specify a server that the application uses to publish and consume messages from.
-In the URL you are allowed to use variables like this: `test.mosquitto.org:{port}`.
-Such a variable can be described with different levels of details.
+In the URL, you are allowed to use variables like this: `test.mosquitto.org:{port}`.
+Such a variable can be described with different levels of detail.
 You can provide a default value and even an enum of values.

 In my example, instead of a URL like `test.mosquitto.org:{port}`, I wanted to get a fixed URL with a proper port number taken from the document: